The Forex market of the Spanish-speaking countries continues to expand within a regulated financial framework governed by CNMV, CBR, CNBV, and BCRA.

 No commission on CFDs with spreads from 0.2 pips | Restricted in several major jurisdictions including the USA |

-Forex trading in Spain is fully permitted and operates under the supervision of the Comisión Nacional del Mercado de Valores (CNMV), the country’s primary financial regulator.
+Forex trading in the Spanish-speaking area is fully permitted.
+Forex brokers in Spain operate under the supervision of the Comisión Nacional del Mercado de Valores (CNMV), the country’s primary financial regulator.

 Spanish regulatory standards align with the European Union’s MiFID II framework, which establishes requirements for broker authorization, transparent pricing, client fund segregation, leverage limitations, and comprehensive investor protection mechanisms.